 Contacts and Resources for Christian Unity

-Christian Unity Committee, North Carolina Council of Churches is devoted to the ecumenical task.
-While Christian unity is modeled and promoted through all of the Council’s work, the Christian Unity Committee is the one entity whose primary responsibility is to further Christian unity or wholeness.
-This includes bringing people together across lines of denomination to realize that we are more alike than different and that we can be enriched by many of our differences.
-Website contains a few of the Council’s resources on ecumenism and Christian unity, including the work “A Reflection on the Churches’ Doctrine of Humanity.”
+Christian Unity Committee of the North Carolina Council of Churches is devoted to the ecumenical task.
+While Christian unity is modeled and promoted through all of the Council’s work, the Christian Unity Committee is the one body whose primary responsibility is to further Christian unity and wholeness.
+This includes bringing people together across lines of denominations in order to realize that we are more alike than different and that we can be enriched by many of our differences.
+This website contains a few of the Council’s resources on ecumenism and Christian unity, including the work “A Reflection on the Churches’ Doctrine of Humanity.”

-National Council of Churches isthe leading force for ecumenical cooperation among Christians in the United States.
+National Council of Churches USA represents the leading force for ecumenical cooperation among Christians in the United States.
 The NCC’s 36 Protestant, Anglican, Orthodox, historic African American and Living Peace member faith groups include 45 million persons in more than 100,000 local congregations in communities across the nation.
 As they gather in the Council, member communions grow in understanding of each other’s traditions.
 They work to identify and fully claim those areas of belief they hold in common; they celebrate the diverse and unique gifts that each church brings to ecumenical life; and together they study those issues that divide the churches.
 And they cooperate in many joint programs of education, advocacy, and service that address critically important needs and that witness to a common faith in Jesus Christ.

 Key Facts about Christian Unity

 Ecumenical Movement – ĕkˌyoomĕnˈĭkəl, ĕkˌyə–, name given to the movement aimed at the unification of the Protestant churches of the world and ultimately of all Christians.